wordofwarning/wordofwarning.org/current/2018-worksahead/geraghty/index.md

 #### Who is she?
 Emma Geraghty is a writer, director, and performer.
 Her solo work in theatre and writing focuses on body positivity and representations of queerness, and she explores contemporary politics through different theatrical styles with the award-winning company Powder Keg.

-#### What people have said about *FGS*
+#### What people have said about *Fat Girl Singing*
->*It's Geraghty’s raw honesty that gives it bite …a smartly subversive act.*<br><a href="http://circlesandstalls.wordpress.com/2017/10/01/emergency-2017" target="_blank">Circles and Stalls</a>
+>*It's Geraghty’s raw honesty that gives it bite … a smartly subversive act.*<br><a href="http://circlesandstalls.wordpress.com/2017/10/01/emergency-2017" target="_blank">Circles and Stalls</a>

 #### Credits
-Director: Megan Marie Griffith | Dramaturgs: Toni-Dee Paul + Lauren Davidson | Producer: Josh Coates<br>*Fat Girl Singing* is supported by the Royal Exchange Theatre + The Dukes (Lancaster); supported using public funding by the National Lottery through Arts Council England.
+Director: Megan Marie Griffith | Dramaturgs: Toni-Dee Paul + Lauren Davidson | Producer: Josh Coates<br>*Fat Girl Singing* supported by Royal Exchange Theatre + The Dukes (Lancaster); supported using public funding by the National Lottery through Arts Council England.
 [Works Ahead](/hab/worksahead) 2018 is co-commissioned/co-produced by [hÅb](/hab), <a href="http://contactmcr.com" target="_blank">Contact</a> + <a href="http://stunlive.com" target="_blank">STUN (Sustained Theatre Up North)</a>; supported using public funding by Arts Council England.
 Project Mentor: Peader Kirk

 #### Websites